Cox processes driven by transformed Gaussian processes on linear networks -- A review and new contributions: Point processes and some of their characteristics

-Non-parametric estimation of $\rho$ and $g$ are discussed in e.g.\ \citet{spatstat} and the references therein; see also \citet{ShawEtAl} when $S=\mathbb R^k$; \citet{LawrenceEtAl} when $S=\mathbb S^k$; and \citet{RakshitEtAl} and \citet{RakshitEtAl19} when $S=L$.
-For non-parametric estimation of the pcf, usually kernel methods are used under the assumption \eqref{e:iso-asump} of isotropy (but we do not need to assume that $X$ is (first-order) homogeneous).
-Since kernel methods are sensible to the choice of bandwidth, popular alternatives are given by estimators of the $K$-function defined in \eqref{e:K1new}--\eqref{e:K2new} below.
+Since kernel methods are sensitive to the choice of bandwidth, popular alternatives are given by estimators of the $K$-function defined in \eqref{e:K2new} below.
 On the other hand, for the specific parametric models in this paper, we have simple expressions for $g_0$ but not for $K$, and since the $K$-function is an accumulated version of $g_0$, it may be harder to interpret.
-More details on these points are given in Sections~\ref{s:3.2.1} and \ref{s:3.2.3} below.